Enable JavaScript to run this app.

 Methanol and ethanol differ significantly in their molecular structures, production costs, and safety profiles.
 From high-performance racing fuels to life-saving pharmaceuticals and everyday disinfectants, selecting the correct alcohol ensures operational safety and efficiency.
 This guide provides a robust, value-optimized comparison to help you navigate their distinct industrial applications and regulatory requirements.

-Methanol (CH₃OH), also known as methyl alcohol, is a colorless, volatile, and highly flammable liquid.
+Methanol (CHโ‚ƒOH), also known as methyl alcohol, is a colorless, volatile, and highly flammable liquid.
 It is the simplest alcohol, containing only one carbon atom.
+Its CAS number is 67-56-1, and industrial buyers in India will find it specified under BIS standard IS 517:2020.

-Ethanol (C₂H₅OH), or ethyl alcohol, has two carbon atoms and is the type of alcohol found in alcoholic beverages.
+Ethanol (Cโ‚‚Hโ‚…OH), or ethyl alcohol, has two carbon atoms and is the type of alcohol found in alcoholic beverages.
 It is less toxic compared to methanol and is also highly flammable.
+Its CAS number is 64-17-5.
+Industrial-grade ethanol (rectified spirit) is specified under BIS standard IS 323:2009.

 Key Physical and Chemical Properties